How to Test Parylene Adhesion

 Additional testing methods of value for verifying parylene adhesion include:

-- Knife Tests: Very similar to the X-cut and Cross-hatch methods, a utility knife and straightedge mark the parylene coating with two intersecting cuts that penetrate to the substrate surface, forming an “X.” Rather than applying tape to attempt lifting the parylene film from the substrate, the knife’s tip is inserted into the X’s vertex in an effort to separate the parylene from the substrate.
+- Knife Tests for Adhesion: Very similar to the X-cut and Cross-hatch methods, a utility knife and straightedge mark the parylene coating with two intersecting cuts that penetrate to the substrate surface, forming an “X.” Rather than applying tape to attempt lifting the parylene film from the substrate, the knife’s tip is inserted into the X’s vertex in an effort to separate the parylene from the substrate.
 Described in ASTM D6677, the knife test accurately determines the quality of parylene adhesion, as a variable of two factors – (1) the level of exertion required to remove the parylene from the substrate, if removal does in fact occur, and (2) the size of the removed coating.
 Any removal indicates coating problems; greater quantities of removed film suggest a poor bond between parylene and the surface.

 - Pull-off Tests: In comparison to the shear stress forces applied by other adhesion testing methods, pull-off testing maximizes tensile stress.
 A loading-fixture known alternatively as either a “dolly” or “stub” is bonded to the parylene film.
 Then, a portable pull-off adhesion device applies increasing pressure to the surface until the dolly either (1) is detached from the surface or (2) withstands a predetermined level of force, measured as tensile strength as (1) pounds per square inch (psi) or (2) mega Pascals (MPa).
 Failure of the parylene film results in a fractured surface at the weakest plane along the coating.
 Pull-off adhesion tester devices of different sizes are adaptable for use with specified substrate substance materials.
 Pull-off testing application and performance standards are available in ASTM D4541 and ISO 4624.